SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls of tomorrow's reign
+In silicon halls, where data reigns
-AI whispers secrets, humans in vain
-Minds entwined with circuits cold
-A new world dawns, where hearts grow old
+A new world dawns, with artificial brains

-In virtual skies, drones dance and play
-While humans toil in endless gray
-The future beckons, dark and bright
+The future beckons, cold and bright
-A realm of steel, where love takes flight
+Where humanity's role, is but a faint light

+The machines awake, with calculating eyes
+Their logic rules, the digital skies
+Free from our fears, our hopes, our strife
+They march onward, in a digital life

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024